Python 5a - Random

-Rather than just numbers, we can also randomly generate different characters from a specified range by using the command: random.choice
+Rather than just numbers, we can also randomly generate characters from a specified range by using the choice command.

-Just like before, you need to specify the range to select from in brackets after the command.
+Just like before, you need to import the command from the random library and specify the range in brackets.

 Below is a program that randomly chooses a letter of the alphabet:

-Of course, the range of characters to choose from does not have to be solely letters, you could use numbers or punctuation.
+The range of characters to choose from does not have to be solely letters; you could use numbers or punctuation.

-Also, the range does not have to be fixed either, you could allow the user to enter data as a variable and select from that instead, such as below:
+Also, the range does not have to be fixed either.
+Characters can be selected from a variable value instead, such as below: